a double girder overhead crane with Stahl hoist

 Magnet overhead cranes

-Magnet overhead cranes use magnetism to lift loads, improving safety or enabling parts to be moved without anchoring points.
-They are often used to move steel plates to a cutting table, for storage or scrap handling.
+Magnet overhead cranes use magnetism to lift loads, improving safety and enabling parts to be moved without anchoring points.
+They are commonly used to move steel plates to cutting tables, as well as for storage or scrap handling.

 top running overhead cranes

-The top running overhead craine is mounted on rails.
-It is available in a single girder version for loads up to 16 tons, while the double girder version offers higher lifting capacity and greater outreach.
+The top-running overhead crane is mounted on rails.
+It's available in a single-girder version for loads up to 16 tons, while the double-girder version provides higher lifting capacity and greater span.

 under running overhead crane

-The under running overhead crane is installed under a crane runway fixed to the ceiling, allowing the addition of overhangs.
-It is less common than the top running overhead crane.
+The under-running overhead crane is installed beneath a crane runway fixed to the ceiling, allowing the addition of overhangs.
+It's less common than the top-running overhead crane.

 Wall-mounted overhead crane